williamkapke/crap/README.md

 **crap.load(type:string, modules:array|string, callback:function)**
 ___
-Load the given modules of the given type found in `crap.config` If modules is a string, `modules = modules.split(',')`
+Load the given modules of the given type found in `crap.config`.
+If modules is a string, `modules = modules.split(',')`

 **crap.load(type:string, modules:array|string, config:object, callback:function)**
 ___
-Load the given modules of the given type found in the given config If modules is a string, `modules = modules.split(',')`
+Load the given modules of the given type found in the given config.
+If modules is a string, `modules = modules.split(',')`

 ### Helper functions

 **crap.load.controllers()**

 **crap.load.providers()**

 **crap.load.resources()**
 ___
 Same as the load functions with the respective type.